radiegtya/meteoris2/README.md

 It's help you structuring your Meteor Js apps, and there are many usefull packages inside.

 ###WHY USING METEORIS?
-- Looking a MVC/MVVM/MVP boilerplate for meteor?
+- Looking a MVC/MVVM/MVP boilerplate for meteor up to v.0.9.0?
 - Tired of installing required packages/plugin, searching for best packages?
 - Don't know how to structuring your meteor apps or too lazy to restructuring again and again every creating a new project?
 - Try to find the best structure for meteor apps?
+- Confuse or don't have time to learn about whats new in latest meteor v.0.9.0?
 **METEORIS ARE THE SOLUTION :)**

 ###WHAT'S INSIDE METEORIS?